Denver44/28.Docker-Node_and_Express/README.md

 - We can talk to other docker container with the help of DNS.
 - If we want that our one container talk to our another container just refer to use service name DNS will resolve it get its IP for us.
 - Only applicable to network we create.

+# Key Takeaways on depends-on property

+- depends on actually helps to spin up the mentioned container first.
+- Like we want our mongo container to spin up before the node container so in this case depends on property will help us out.
+-